IbzanHyena/md/README.md

 - [ ] Images
 - [x] Templates

+## Installation

+Make sure to install [relimport](https://github.com/IbzanHyena/relimport) first. md can then be installed anywhere.

 ## Usage

-Clone the repo and run with `jconsole run.ijs < file.md` to process a single file into HTML.
+Run`jconsole run.ijs < file.md` to process a single file into HTML.